hankchiutw/hankchiutw.github.io/README.md

 I've ever used old fashioned two-way binding Angular 1.x and got bad performance if not carefully dealing the data flow.

 #### Code optimization
-The optimization here including transpiling, bundling and minimization.
+Optimization here including transpiling, bundling and minimization.

 ##### Babel

 Basically, all the bundling tools use Babel for transpiling.
-I have basic `.babelrc` looks like this [gist](https://gist.github.com/hankchiutw/bd35cb9ef21135fb00b8cdc5d79a47c4#file-babelrc).
+My basic `.babelrc` looks like this [gist](https://gist.github.com/hankchiutw/bd35cb9ef21135fb00b8cdc5d79a47c4#file-babelrc).

 ##### Webpack